 However, the company can’t change the nature of web hosting and the energy it consumes.
 Instead, GreenGeeks vows to purchase three times the amount of electricity used in wind energy credits to offset the environmental impact.

 GreenGeeks is a truly special host and, while it focuses primarily on low power plans, still ranks as one of our best cheap web hosting providers.
-Read our GreenGeeks review to learn more, or try it out yourself with a 30-day money-back guarantee.
+Read our GreenGeeks review to learn more, or try it out yourself with a Best Web Hosting with cPanel 2021.

 - Green hosting